Fun Winter Holiday Song for Elementary Music – African Noel

 Teaching Tips – Form, Song, and Movement

-- Song and Form.
+• Song and Form.
 Teach the form and song at the same time.
-Identifying the form will help students learn the song.
+As you teach each section, identify the form to help students learn the song.

-- Step Dance.
+• Step Dance.
+Young children “check out” if they sit too long.
 Add movement near the middle of a class session.
-Young children “check out” if they sit too long.
-The simple step dance breaks up long class periods.
+The simple step dance helps to break up the class period and reenergize students.

 Unpitched Rhythm Instruments and Body Percussion

-- Use the following vocal pattern to guide students as you practice the tambourine part as body percussion using your hands.
-Clap, (Z), clap, (Z), clap, (Z), sha-ake.
+• Body percussion.
+Use the following vocal prompts to guide students as you practice the tambourine part as body percussion – clap, (Z), clap, (Z), clap, (Z), sha-ake.

 Learning Bongos Pattern

-When teaching bongos patterns, it is important to identify the higher and lower drums.
+When teaching the bongo patterns, it’s important to identify the higher and lower drums.
 Position the drum so the lower drum is on the left.

-Note: (Be sure to reverse the pattern as you demonstrate.)
+Note: (Remember to reverse the pattern as you demonstrate for students.)

 Teaching the Pitched Percussion Accompaniment

-- Form.
+• Form.
 Draw students’ attention again to the form of the song.
-Teach each section separately and show how the accompaniment matches the form, melody, and lyrics.
+Teach each section separately and demonstrate how the accompaniment matches the form, melody, and lyrics.

-Note: If you need versatile, interactive xylophone templates that work for any song on any standard Orff instruments, click to preview this set of 6 Interactive Mallet Instrument Templates.
+Note: If you need versatile, interactive xylophone templates that work for any song on any standard Orff instruments, take a peek at this set of 6 Interactive Mallet Instrument Templates.

 Your Search is Over

-You have found a perfect holiday song that will be a classroom favorite for years to come.
+You’ve found a perfect holiday song that will be a classroom favorite for years to come.
 And with the differentiated activities, African Noel “grows” with your students.
-Because your upper-level students already know the song, it is easier for them to learn to play the instrumental parts.
+Since your upper-level students are already familiar with the song, it’s easier for them to learn to play the instrumental parts.

 See What Other Music Teachers Have to Say

-⭐⭐⭐⭐⭐ Farrah F. – I used African Noel with my 4th and 5th graders that come to me for enrichment.
+⭐⭐⭐⭐⭐ Farrah F. – I used African Noel with my 4th and 5th graders who come to me for enrichment.
 I love how there are different options for use with keyboard instruments or unpitched percussion…..
 We rotated through different combinations of parts so they were able to play a variety of instruments.
-I liked how the slides progressed, used marked and unmarked note heads.
+I liked how the slides progressed and used marked and unmarked note heads.
 The kids felt like they really accomplished something when we were through.

 ⭐⭐⭐⭐⭐ Jennifer M.- My students loved this!
 I have a 2/3/4 split class, so the differentiated rhythms allowed me to assign instruments to different grades.
 They performed it at our school Christmas concert – it was a huge hit!